AndyYu25/CX4640-f23-final/README.md

 $$f'(x) = \lim_{h \to 0 }\frac{f(x + h) - f(x)}{h}$$

 Derivative approximations aim to evaluate the derivative by utilizing this limit definition for some concrete value of h, known as the step size.
 Thus, accuracy in differentiation is expressed by degrees of accuracy where the derivative error $|e(h)|$ is bounded by some polynomial $C|h|^n$.
 If $|e(h)| \leq $C|h|^n$, then the approximation is $n$th-order accurate [1].

-## History

-Numerical differentiation is a relatively nascent field, where numerical differentiation

 ## Finite Differences